Academic Definitions

 Course Delivery Options

-- Entirely Online Asynchronous – (100% online + asynchronous only) 100% of class sessions are delivered via distance education technologies.
+- Asynchronous Online: (100% online + asynchronous only) 100% of class sessions are delivered via distance education technologies.
 There are no campus visits or visits to designated sites.
-No synchronous events can be required.
+No synchronous events, including lectures, examinations, etc. can be required, as all students must have the same access to key components of the course.
+If synchronous events are offered, they must be optional and for enrichment purposes only (guest speakers, office hours, etc.), the core benefits of which must also be offered in an asynchronous format.
 Cannot be self-paced.
 Substantive instructor-initiated interaction is present.

-- Hybrid – (50-74% online*) At least 50% but less than 75% of class sessions are delivered via distance education technologies, but some visits to a classroom or designated instructional site are required.
+- Hybrid: (50-74% online*) At least 50% but less than 75% of instruction is delivered via distance education technologies, but some visits to a classroom or designated instructional site are required.
+The instructor decides which portions of the class are offered in person vs. online.

 *Percentage is provided as a general guideline and is not intended to be a precise measurement.